aquaULB/solving_pde_mooc/notebooks/02_TimeIntegration/02_02_RungeKutta.md

 ## Summary

 In this notebook we have introduced a family of Runge-Kutta explicit and implicit methods.
-While, we won't consider Runge-Kutta schemes of order higher than 4 in a present course, we discussed the complexities one would face trying to construct equations for coefficients $k_i$ for the higher orders.
-We've also given the insight into implicit Runge-Kutta procedures and demonstrated naive implementation of Qin and Zhang's second-order implicit method.
+While, we won't consider Runge-Kutta schemes of order higher than 4 in the course, we discussed the complexities one would face trying to construct equations for the coefficients $k_i$ for higher order schemes.
+We also gave insight into implicit Runge-Kutta schemes and provided an implementation of Qin and Zhang's second-order implicit method.

-Thus, we summarize the chapter dedicated to the **Time integration**.
-In the following chapter we will consider finite difference method, which provides tools to approximate derivatives in partial differential equations converting them into the system of linear equations.
+With this we conclude the chapter dedicated to **Time integration**.
+In the following chapter we will consider the finite differences method to approximate derivatives in partial differential equations and convert them into a system of linear equations.

 ## Exercises